The definitive guide to error handling in Rust

 If downcasting isn't an ideal way to handle errors, what is it good for?
 Let's use Actix Web 4.7.0 as an example.

-The primary Actix error struct, Error (not to be confused with the std::error::Error trait), has a single field, cause, that holds a Box<dyn ResponseError>.
+The primary Actix error struct, Error, has a single field, cause, that holds a Box<dyn ResponseError>.

 ResponseError is a trait with identical bounds to std::error::Error, but specifies methods to return a status code and an HTTP response body: